top of page

 Memorial dedicated Paul H. Johnson, located at the Bellevue District Office.

-Washington State Highway patrol Patrolman Paul H. Johnson
+Washington Highway patrol Patrolman Paul H. Johnson

 End of Watch – December 12, 1949